andyk8872/Portfolio-Project-1/README.md

 ---
 ## Testing and Validation:

+* I tested all pages on Chrome, Firefox and Safari.
+* Through Chrome devtools I have tested responsiveness on all device sizes.
+* The 'signup' form section requires appropriate entries in all fields.
 * Cardio Rehab has been tested by the W3C CSS Validator and Nu Html Checker.
   * All pages have been tested using WC3 HTML Validator and WC3 CSS Validator.
 The there were no errors in the HTML code on any of the pages.
   ![Video](docs/html-checker.jpg)